 Issue Activity Description 2.
 Regional Resource Adequacy (RAM) The NYISO has submitted a hybrid proposal to its stakeholders for consideration incorporating a voluntary forward capacity market for procurement of a portion of its future resource requirements.
 On March 1, 2004, ISO-NE filed a locational capacity market with the Commission.
-In an order issued June 2, 2004, the Commission established hearing procedures.
+In an order issued June 2, 2004, the Commission established hearing procedures and specified that a locational capacity market would be implemented in New England on January 1, 2006.
 Following completion of evidentiary hearings, the FERC ALJ decision was issued on June 15.
-On September 20, 2005, FERC heard oral arguments on ISO-NE's locational capacity market design.
-On October 21, 2005 the Commission issued an order establishing settlement procedures on alternatives to the LICAP demand curve proposed by ISO-New England, authorizing the ISO to make a compliance filing on its Shortage Hours proposal and requiring the ISO to file updated cost estimates of its LICAP proposal.
-Settlement negotiations will end on January 31, 2006.
+On September 20, 2005, FERC heard oral arguments on ISO-NE's locational capacity market design, and is currently reviewing testimony prior to any decision.
 PJM introduced a proposal for a Reliability Pricing Model ("RPM") in June 2004 and has subsequently presented and revised the proposal at numerous stakeholder meetings.
 PJM filed its RPM proposal with FERC on August 31, 2005.
 On September 23, 2005, FERC issued a notice extending until October 19, 2005 the deadline for parties to file interventions, comments, or protests concerning PJM's reliability pricing model.
-NYISO filed comments on the PJM RPM proposal on Oct.
-19, 2005.
-On December 8, 2005, FERC noticed a technical conference on RPM to be held on February 3, 2006 in Washington.
 A joint meeting of ISO-NE/NYISO/PJM and stakeholders is being deferred until such time as clear direction is established with pending market changes in the PJM and ISO-NE markets.
+The NY ICAPWG will continue reviewing both the PJM and ISO-NE proposals as part of their ongoing activities.